MitMaro/git-interactive-rebase-tool/readme/customization.md

 ## Key Bindings

 Most keys can be changed to any printable character or supported special character.
-It is possible to provide conflicting keybindings, which will result in undefined behaviour.
+It is possible to provide conflicting bindings, which will result in undefined behaviour.
 The `inputConfirmYes` binding has a special behaviour in that it responds to both the uppercase and lowercase letter of the value set, if the variant exist.

 | Key                        | Default  | Type   | Description |
 | -------------------------- | -------- | ------ | ----------- |